Southwark Cathedral Chapter

 Your personal data – what is it?

 Personal data is any information about a living individual which allows them to be identified from that data (for example a name, photographs, videos, email address, or address).
 Identification can be by the information alone or in conjunction with any other information.
-The processing of personal data is governed by the Data Protection Act 2017, the General Data Protection Regulation 2016/679 (the “GDPR”) and other legislation relating to personal data and rights such as the Human Rights Act 1998.
+The processing of personal data is governed by the UK General Data Protection Regulation 2020 (UK GDPR), the Data Protection Act 2018 and any other applicable legislation.

 Who are we?

-Southwark Cathedral Chapter is the data controller (contact details below).
-This means it decides how your personal data is processed and for what purposes.
+Southwark Cathedral is the data controller This means it decides how your personal data is processed and for what purposes.
 A description of what data is processed and for what purpose is set out in this Privacy Notice.

 What data do we process?

-- The data we process is likely to constitute sensitive personal data because, as a church, the fact that we process your data at all may be suggestive of your religious beliefs.
-Where you provide this information, we may also process other categories of sensitive personal data: racial or ethnic origin, mental and physical health, details of injuries, medication/treatment received, labour union affiliation, data concerning sexual orientation and criminal records, fines and other similar judicial records.
+• The data we process is likely to constitute sensitive personal data recognised as special category data under the UK GDPR.
+This is because, as a church, the fact that we process your data at all may be suggestive of your religious beliefs.
+Where you provide this information, we may also process other categories of special category data: racial or ethnic origin, mental and physical health, details of injuries, medication/treatment received, labour union affiliation, data concerning sexual orientation and criminal records, fines and other similar judicial records.

 How do we process your personal data?

-Southwark Cathedral Chapter complies with its obligations under the “GDPR” by keeping personal data up to date; by storing and destroying it securely; by not collecting or retaining excessive amounts of data; by protecting personal data from loss, misuse, unauthorised access and disclosure and by ensuring that appropriate technical measures are in place to protect personal data.
+Southwark Cathedral complies with its obligations under the UK GDPR by keeping personal data up to date; by storing and destroying it securely; by not collecting or retaining excessive amounts of data; by protecting personal data from loss, misuse, unauthorised access and disclosure and by ensuring that appropriate technical measures are in place to protect personal data.

 What is the legal basis for processing your personal data?

-Most of our data is processed because it is necessary for our legitimate interests.
-An example of this would be our safeguarding work to protect children and adults at risk.
+We mainly rely on the basis of our legitimate interest to process your personal data An example of this would be our safeguarding work to protect children and adults at risk.
 We will always take into account your interests, rights and freedoms.

 Some of our processing is necessary for compliance with a legal obligation.
 For example, we are required by the Church Representation Rules to administer and publish the electoral roll, and under Canon Law to announce forthcoming weddings by means of the publication of banns.

 We may also process data if it is necessary for the performance of a contract with you, or to take steps to enter into a contract.
-An example of this would be processing your data in connection with the hire of Cathedral facilities or employment contracts and volunteer agreements.
+An example of this would be process a donation that you have made (including Gift Aid information) or data in connection with the hire of Cathedral facilities or employment contracts and volunteer agreements.

 Religious organisations are also permitted to process information about your religious beliefs to administer membership or contact details.
 This will include former members.